Filling Out USCIS Form I-751, Petition to Remove the Conditions on Residence (Line by Line)

 Conditional residents married to U.S. citizens must fill out Form I-751, in order to convert to lawful permanent resident status.
 Here's how.

-Assuming you are eligible and ready to file the I-751—and you are still married and your U.S. spouse is cooperating with the process—here is how to fill out the form.
+Assuming that you are eligible and ready to file the I-751 before the upcoming two-year deadline—and that you are still married and your U.S. spouse is cooperating with the process—here is how to fill out the form.
 (If your spouse will not or cannot sign onto the form, see What If Your U.S. Spouse Won't Sign the Joint Petition I-751? for alternative options.)

-If you are living outside the United States, the two years of conditional residence tick by at the same pace regardless, so you need to pay attention to that upcoming deadline.
+If you are living outside the United States, the two years of conditional residence tick by at the same pace regardless, so pay attention to that upcoming two-year deadline.
 We'll also include instructions here tailored to couples living abroad.

 You can fill in Form I-751 on your computer, and that's the best way to do it.
 If you need to first print it out and fill it in by hand, write legibly and use black ink.
 Signatures must be by hand, in ink—do not type your name or use a stamp where it asks for a signature.